microsoft/Low-Code/website/blog/2023-lcf/2023-02-10/01-index.md

 ## Deploying Sample Apps

 Let's deploy the sample apps for this post.
 Fork [this repository][gh sample] and follow the detailed instruction on its README to provision and deploy the sample apps.
-Once everything is done, you will have one [APIM][az apim] instance and three [Azure Functions][az fncapp] app instances representing authentication scenarios like API Key Auth, Basic Auth and OAuth2 Auth, respectively.
+Once everything is done, you will have one [API Management][az apim] instance and three [Azure Functions][az fncapp] app instances representing authentication scenarios like API Key Auth, Basic Auth and OAuth2 Auth, respectively.

 ![Azure resources provisioned][image-01]

-Each function app has already been integrated with APIM.
+Each function app has already been integrated with API Management.
 Let's take a look at each authentication type.

 ## 1. API Key Auth

-The first option is to use an API key to give extra security.
-As APIM offers a concept called [subscription][az apim subscription], you can use the subscription key through an HTTP request header of `Ocp-Apim-Subscription-Key` or an HTTP request query string of `subscription-key`.
-Therefore, you can add another security layer of API key with APIM, in addition to your Azure Function app's `x-functions-key` in the request header or `code` in the request querystring.
+The first option is using an API key to provide extra security.
+Using Azure API Management, you can choose between:

+    * A concept called [subscription][az apim subscription], where you use the subscription key through a HTTP request header of `Ocp-Apim-Subscription-Key`
+    * Or you can use a HTTP request query string of `subscription-key`.

+Both options add another security layer to your API, in addition to your Azure Function app's `x-functions-key` in the request header or `code` in the request querystring.

-1. Let's take a look at the [API policy configurations][az apim policies] on APIM.
+1. Let's take a look at the [API policy configurations][az apim policies] in API Management.

     ![API Key Auth - API policy][image-02]

    Through this policy, the function app's API key is integrated.
 Therefore, you don't need to worry about the function app's API key.

-1. Now, you want to add the APIM's API key.
+1. Now, you want to add the API Management's API key.
 First, make sure your API settings have enabled the subscription.
-Also, ensure that no user authorisation is enabled by selecting "None" against the "User authorization" option.
+Also, ensure that no user authorization is enabled by selecting "None" against the "User authorization" option.

     ![API Key Auth - enable subscription][image-03]